What is salary sacrificing?

 When considering salary sacrificing, employees often face the decision of whether to allocate more towards superannuation contributions or opt for a higher salary.
 Both options present unique advantages and potential drawbacks.
 It is essential to evaluate each choice based on immediate financial needs, long-term retirement goals, and tax implications.

-Step-by-Step Implementing Salary Sacrificing Schemes with Financial Advisory Support
+Step-by-Step: Implementing Salary Sacrifice Schemes with Financial Advisory Support

 Step 1: Understand the Basics